bitmax-exchange/BitMax-API-v2/source/includes/_websocket.md

 ### Subscribe to WebSocket Streams

 After connecting to websocket, you need to send an `subscribe` message to start receiving data.
-The subscribe message is a JSON object in plain text format and contains the following fields:
+(Note that unlike V1, you will not receive any data unless you sent the `subscribe` in V2)The subscribe message is a JSON object in plain text format and contains the following fields:

 > Subscribe Message